adobe/helix-log/README.md

 <dt><a href="#rootLogger">rootLogger</a></dt>
 <dd><p>The logger all other loggers attach to.</p>
 <p>Must always contain a logger named &#39;default&#39;; it is very much recommended
-that the default logger always be a console logger, since this can serve as a good fallback in case other loggers fail.</p>
+that the default logger always be a console logger; this can serve as a good fallback in case other loggers fail.</p>
 </dd>
 <dt><a href="#JsonifyForLog">JsonifyForLog</a></dt>